 How you take iron supplements, like ferrous sulphate, can make them more effective.
 Here are a few general rules:

 Your ferrous sulphate dose depends on whether you’re taking it to prevent iron-deficiency anaemia or to treat it.

 |To prevent anaemia||To treat anaemia|

 |Iron sulphate tablets||Dose: one 200mg tablet||Dose: one 200mg tablet|

 |Frequency: once a day||Frequency: once/twice a day|

 Although you won’t feel the benefits of taking ferrous sulphate instantly, it won’t take too long to show its effects.
-In most cases, people begin to see signs of improvement in iron-deficiency symptoms after around one week.
-And the full effects are likely to be felt within four weeks of taking the supplement.10
+In most cases, people begin to see signs of improvement in iron deficiency symptoms after around 1 week.
+The full effects are likely to be felt within 4 weeks of taking the supplement.1

 Some people may experience unwanted side effects from taking ferrous sulphate.